 What is landed cost?

-For imported ingredients, landed cost consists of:
+For imported ingredients, landed cost includes:

 - Purchase price of the product